RossPaterson/advent-of-code/2020/README.md

 was an issue, and from day 15, time.

 Recurring themes:
-matching problems (days 16 and 21),
+cellular automata (days 11, 17 and 24),
-basic number theory (days 13 and 25), cellular automata (days 11, 17 and 24).
+basic number theory (days 13 and 25), matching problems (days 16 and 21).
+Two puzzles based on context-free grammars (days 18 and 19) stopped many people.
 Unlike past years, this year there was only one puzzle involving an abstract machine (day 8), and none involving path-finding.